Regression-based proximal causal inference for right-censored time-to-event data

 \section{Introduction}

 A common task in biomedical or epidemiological research is to study the causal impact of various potential exposures on a time-to-event outcome.
-Examples include time from the completion of cancer treatment to death or recurrence, time to infection after receiving a vaccine against an infectious disease, time from hospital discharge after major surgery to readmission, etc. Standard statistical methods for right-censored time-to-event outcome data include parametric models (see~\textcite{kleinbaum1996survival}), Cox proportional hazards model~\supercite{cox1972regression}, accelerated failure time model~\supercite{pike1966method,wei1992accelerated}, and additive hazards model~\supercite{aalen1980model,aalen1989linear}, which provide different measures of exposure effects.
+Examples include time from the completion of cancer treatment to death or recurrence, time to infection after receiving a vaccine against an infectious disease, time from hospital discharge after major surgery to readmission, etc. Standard statistical methods for right-censored time-to-event outcome data include parametric models (see~\textcite{kleinbaum1996survival}), Cox proportional hazards models~\supercite{cox1972regression}, accelerated failure time models~\supercite{pike1966method,wei1992accelerated}, and additive hazards models~\supercite{aalen1980model,aalen1989linear}, which provide different measures of exposure effects.